mikaelsundell/automator/README.md

 **Getting Started**

-Begin by selecting a preset, then drag and drop your files onto the designated file drop area within Automator.
+Begin by selecting a preset, then drag and drop your files onto the designated file drop area within Jobman.
 The application will automatically commence processing your files in accordance with the chosen preset's specifications and associated tasks.

 **Understanding preset file format**